On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Elliptic surfaces with

 Using the smooth and proper base change theorem for \'etale cohomology, it is not hard to see that $\chi(\bvarphi_u^*(\sX)) = \chi(\bvarphi_t^*(\sX))$ and $ \chi(\sX_{\overline{\eta}_u}) = \chi(\sX_{\overline{\eta}_t})$.
 Hence we conclude that $|Z_k(k)| = |Z_{\bar{K}}(\bar{K})|$ as desired. \end{proof}

-Note that the discussion of Swan conductors fundamentally uses the $p \neq 2$ assumption.
-Of course it is irrelevant here because we are working with the $p \ge 5$, but we remark that in \cite[Thm~4.2]{Saitodisc} the non-reducedness of the relevant discriminant scheme modulo $2$ can indeed be explained by the fact that ordinary quadratic singularities behave differently in characteristic $2$.\footnote{This was explained in the appendix in the earlier arXiv version of the paper, which will be published separately.} We also remark that for results in \S\ref{Sec: Nonlinear Bertini} crucially uses the $2h \ge g + 1$ assumption, which is indeed satisfied by the case we care about ($g = h = 1$).
+Note that the fact that Milnor number for ODPs on a pencil of surfaces is equal to $1$ fundamentally uses the $p \neq 2$ assumption.
+Of course it is irrelevant here because we are working with the $p \ge 5$, but we remark that in \cite[Thm~4.2]{Saitodisc} the non-reducedness of the relevant discriminant scheme modulo $2$ can indeed be explained by the fact that an ordinary quadratic singularity has an even Milnor number in characteristic $2$ (\cite[Prop.~3.24]{Daichi}).\footnote{This was explained in the appendix in the earlier arXiv version of the paper, which will be published separately.} We also remark that for results in \S\ref{Sec: Nonlinear Bertini} crucially uses the $2h \ge g + 1$ assumption, which is indeed satisfied by the case we care about ($g = h = 1$).